xregistry/spec/core/spec.md

 a 2-layered definition.
 The first layer is the Registry Resource entity itself, while the second layer is the `versions` collection - the version history of the Resource.
-The Resource entity can be thought of as an alias for the "latest" Version of the Resource.
-Meaning, it "points" to a specific entity in the Resource's `versions` collection, and as such, many of the attributes shown when retrieving the Resource will come from that Version.
+The Resource entity can be thought of as an alias for the "latest" Version of the Resource, and as such, many of the attributes shown when retrieving the Resource will come from that Version.
 However, there are a few exceptions:
 - `id` MUST be for the Resource itself and not the `id` from the "latest" Version.
 The `id` of each Version MUST be unique within the scope of the Resource, but to ensure the Resource itself has a consistent `id` value it is distinct from any Version's `id`.
-There MUST be a `versionId` attribute in the serialization of a Resource that can be used to determine which Version is the latest Version (meaning, which Version this Resource is an alias for)
+There MUST be a `latestId` attribute in the serialization of a Resource that can be used to determine which Version is the latest Version (meaning, which Version this Resource is an alias for)